CERTCC/Vultron/docs/index.md

 !!! tip inline "Learning About Vultron"

-    The [Learning Vultron](tutorials/index.md) section is intended to eventually include tutorials and other information about Vultron that is oriented towards novice users and getting started with the protocol.
+    The [Learning Vultron](tutorials/index.md) section is intended to eventually include tutorials and other information about the Vultron Protocol that is oriented towards novice users and getting started with the protocol.
     However, because we are still in the early stages of the project, this section is just a placeholder for now.

 !!! abstract inline end "Understanding Vultron"

     The [Understanding Vultron](topics/background/index.md) section includes background information about Vultron, including the motivation for the project, the problem space that we are trying to address, and the design principles that we are using to guide our work.
-It also includes a detailed description of the Vultron protocol, including the state machines and behavior logic that we use to model the behavior of the protocol.
+It also includes a detailed description of the Vultron Protocol, including the state machines and behavior logic that we use to model the behavior of the protocol.

 !!! question inline  "Using Vultron"